Forensic Accounting and Investigations Attorneys

 Forensic Accounting and Investigations FAQs

-Forensic accounting utilizes auditing, accounting, and investigative skills to conduct an examination into the finances of a business or individual.
+A: Forensic accounting utilizes auditing, accounting, and investigative skills to conduct an examination into the finances of a business or individual.
 Forensic accounting is frequently used in and fraud cases to explain the nature of a financial crime in court.

-Forensic accountants examine data to determine where missing money has gone and how to recover it.
+A: Forensic accountants examine data to determine where missing money has gone and how to recover it.
 They may also present reports of their financial findings as evidence during hearings, where they often testify as expert witnesses.

-An investigation can uncover if an employee is stealing, financial statements are being defrauded, a person or business' identity has been stolen, insurance fraud has arisen or other criminals or unethical acts have occurred.
+A: An investigation can uncover if an employee is stealing, financial statements are being defrauded, a person or business' identity has been stolen, insurance fraud has arisen or other criminals or unethical acts have occurred.
 A forensic accountant may look for hidden assets.

 Some of the types of litigation cases where the forensic accountant can be of assistance include shareholder/partner disputes, matrimonial dissolutions, lost profits and damage calculations, breach of contract, white-collar criminal investigations, breach of fiduciary duty, estate litigation, and the bankruptcy arena.

-A forensic accountant is skilled in dispute resolution, including embezzlement and divorce cases.
+A: A forensic accountant is skilled in dispute resolution, including embezzlement and divorce cases.
 Evaluating a spouse's personal and business statements.